documentationjs/documentation/FAQ.md

 that runs in _any environment_: you can use it to document browser libraries, server libraries, or even things that use RequireJS or other module systems.

+## How do I use `documentation`?

+There are two main ways:

+* You use the `documentation` command on your command-line to generate docs from your source code
+* You use one of the integrations with a build system like Gulp to generate docs from source code.

 ## How does `documentation` differ from JSDoc?

 JSDoc is both a **standard syntax for documentating code** as well as a